A Globe and Mail photographer took this picture but I lost his name. If you're him let me know so I can give credit.

 - I was educated under the Montessori school system.

-- I’m a teetotaller, and have never drank alcohol.
+- I’m a vegetarian and life-long teetotaller, meaning I’ve never drank alcohol before.

 - People often complain I walk too fast and talk too loud.